I have made a scientific study of making marmalade with sweet oranges.

 If you don’t mind bigger chunks just quarter the oranges and slice them 1 cm / half-inch thick.
 Try to collect all the juice dripping off the slices.

-3. weigh the chopped fruit and juice – I will call this pulp – transfer it in a tall pan and add water.
+3. weight the chopped fruit and juice – I will call this pulp – transfer it in a tall pan and add water.
 For every kg/lb orange pulp you want to add half liter/pint water.
-Bring to the boil, then lower the heat and simmer for 10 min.
+Bring to the boil covered, then uncover, lower the heat and simmer for 10 min.